FSpanhel/Databricks-VSCode/README.md

 # Workspace Manager
 ![Workspace Manager](/images/WorkspaceManager.jpg?raw=true "Workspace Manager")

-The Workspace Manager connects directly to the Databricks workspace and loads the whole folder strucuture.
+The Workspace Manager connects directly to the Databricks workspace and loads the whole folder structure.
 It displays folders, notebooks and libraries.
 Notebooks and folders can be up- and downloaded manually by simply clicking the corresponding item next them.
 If you do an up-/download on a whole folder or on the root, it will up-/download all items recursively.
 The files are stored in the ```databricks.connection.default.localSyncFolder``` (or your Connection) that you configured in your settings/for your Connection.
 If you doubleclick a file, it will be downloaded locally and opened.
 Depending on the ExportFormats that you have defined in ```databricks.connection.default.exportFormats``` (or your Connection), the item will be downloaded in the corresponding format - basically you can decide between Notebook format and raw/source format.
 The downloaded files can then be executed directly against the Databricks cluster if Databricks-Connect is setup correctly ([Setup Databricks-Connect on AWS](https://docs.databricks.com/dev-tools/databricks-connect.html), [Setup Databricks-Connect on Azure](https://docs.microsoft.com/en-us/azure/databricks/dev-tools/databricks-connect))